-You know that face — the sad, guilty look a dog flashes when he’s been caught peeing in the house.
-Your first thought may be to scold him, but is that really going to stop it from happening again?
+You know that face — the sad, guilty look a dog flashes when they’ve been caught peeing in the house.
+Your first thought may be to scold them, but is that really going to stop accidents from happening again?
 In most cases, the answer is no.

 1. Rule out medical reasons for accidents